In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Do LLMs Generalize Faithfully?

 LLMs have been found to generate answers which are not \textbf{faithful} to their own chain-of-thought reasoning \citep{lyu-etal-2023-faithful,turpin2023language}.
-Perhaps this can explain the variance in generalization patterns: We hypothesize that low performance can be explained by models either reasoning well but ignoring their reasoning, or reasoning poorly and answering accordingly.
-Here, we directly evaluate the accuracy of models' reasoning, as well as the faithfulness of models' final answers to their generated reasoning traces.
+In this section, we test the relationship between models' CoT reasoning and their answers.
+There are at least two possibilities that could lead to low accuracy: First, the models could produce incorrect CoT reasoning traces, but answer consistently with those traces.
+Second, they could produce correct reasoning traces, but ignore those traces when producing the output.
+Here, we evaluate the accuracy of models' reasoning, as well as the faithfulness of models' final answers to their reasoning traces.

-\subsubsection{Method}
+\subsection{Method}

-The templatic format of the Code CoT prompt allows us to easily extract each component of the model's reasoning by extracting the variable values.
+The templatic format of the Code CoT prompt allows us to easily extract each component of the model's reasoning from the variable values.
 We observe whether the reasoning matches what the ground-truth values should be (\textbf{reasoning accuracy}) and whether the model's prediction aligns with the generated reasoning (\textbf{faithfulness}).

-For question formation, we measure how well the model extracts the \blue{main subject}, the \red{main verb phrase (VP)}, and the \violet{object}, and how often its final output question follows from those variables for each component.
-To illustrate each component:
+For question formation, we measure how often the model extracts the \blue{main subject}, the \red{main verb phrase (VP)}, and the \violet{object}, and how often its output follows its analysis of each component: